jenkinsci/jenkins-automation-operator/website/content/en/docs/Getting Started/latest/configuration.md

 ## HTTP Proxy for downloading plugins

-To use forwarding proxy with an operator to download plugins you need to add the following environment variable to Jenkins CR, for e.g.:
+To use forwarding proxy with an operator to download plugins you need to add the following environment variable to Jenkins Custom Resource (CR), e.g.:

 ```yaml
 spec: